Home » Tutorials » How to Extract Youtube Data in Python

 format_duration Function

-The objective of this function is to convert the video duration from seconds to a format of hours, minutes, and seconds.
+The objective of this one is to convert the video duration from seconds to a format of hours, minutes, and seconds.
 It uses the divmod() function, which divides the total duration by 3600 to obtain the hours.
 The remainder is then divided by 60 to separate the minutes and seconds.
 Finally, the function returns the formatted result as its output.

 def format_duration(seconds):